JMagnoJunior/react-microservices-example/README.md

 # react-microservices-example

 ### Introduction
 In this project I will try to show some concepts and techonologies related to microservices.
-This is a example of a booking website with a react app,  some spring boot and NodeJs services.
+This is a example of a booking website with a react app,  spring boot and NodeJs services.
 My main motivation for this project is to have something in my portifolio to show to anyone interested in my job.
 Furthermore, I think it can be usefull for anyone interested in exchange some knoledge about microservice archtecture.
 I will try to show how to build a website based on microservices but let me know if you find something to improve in this code.

 My free time is scarce then I will try to improve this project a litle at a time.
 I hope to complete this endeavor sometime in the future but for now I am trying to optimize my time.
 My mission is just to show how a fancy microservice enviroment looks like and to present some tools and features that can be useful to build this environment.